 - Self-awareness and emotional intelligence

-Health Administrator, Hospital Worker, Health Officer, Counsellor, Social Worker, Academic, Mental Health Nurse, Nurse Practitioner, Nurse Researcher, Psychiatrist, Psychologist, Science Educators, Health, Safety and Environment Manager, Policy Adviser, Public Health
+Mental Health Worker, Health Administrator, Hospital Worker, Health Officer, Counsellor, Social Worker, Mental Health Nurse, Nurse Practitioner, Nurse Researcher, Psychologist, Science Educators, Health, Safety and Environment Manager, Policy Adviser, Public Health

 Students complete 2 core courses in Alcohol and Drug Studies.

 The Calendar is a comprehensive handbook of the University's academic program rules.

 Example Study Plan

 Assessment includes online tests, discussion forums, assignments and written exams.